YzenaTech/YCMake/README.md

 # YCMake

-This project contains all of the CMake tools for Project LFyre repos.
+This project contains all of the CMake tools for Yzena repos.
 It is usually included as a git submodule in other projects.

 ## Contents